kn0sys/adamo/README.md

 * <i>Deeper Training</i>: Training for hundreds of epochs to significantly lower the model loss.
 * <i>Larger Model</i>: Increasing the Transformer parameters (d_model, num_layers, nhead).
 * <i>More Data</i>: Using a larger, more diverse, and even cleaner dataset.
-* Advanced Guidance: Implementing more sophisticated ways for the Frame's SelfModel to guide the generation process, such as dynamically controlling the Top-p sampling threshold.
+* <i>Advanced Guidance</i>: Implementing more sophisticated ways for the Frame's SelfModel to guide the generation process, such as dynamically controlling the Top-p sampling threshold.